 Redistribution of income through government transfers

-Please consult our publications (see "further information" in the French and German pages) for more detailed analyses.
+Please consult our publications (see "further information" in the French and German pages) or the press releases on this page for more detailed analyses.

 Quintile share ratio S80/S20

-The quintile ratio S80/S20 compares in a given population the share of the income of the richest 20% with that of the income of the poorest 20%.
-The further the quotient deviates from 1, the greater the inequality of the spread of income between these population groups.
+The quintile ratio S80/S20 relates the income of the top 20% of the population to that of the bottom 20%.
+The greater this ratio deviates from 1, the greater the inequality of income distribution between these population groups.

 The graph below depicts the quintile ratio for persons in working households and also shows a clear inequality reduction from the predominantly market-dependent primary equivalised incomes to the disposable equivalised incomes.
 No major variation in inequality has been observed here during the period under observation.
 The trends are consistent with those of the Gini coefficient, but are more pronounced for primary equivalised incomes.
 However, increases in inequality in these incomes have only a minor impact on disposable equivalised incomes due to state redistribution.